D2KLab/music-chatbot/README.md

 - [bot.js](./bot.js) is the core file of the bot.
 It contains the code to declare the fundamental libraries, to start the RTM, and to load the hears methods.

 - .env is the secret file containing all the tokens for Slack, Facebook and BotKit Studio.
-You have to set it following the [Configuration section](#configuring).
+You have to set it following the [configuration section](#configuring).

 - [doremus/](./doremus/) contains the files related to the access to the informations of the DOREMUS knowledge base: in this case, contains a single file ([bot_functions.js](./doremus/bot_functions.js)) that contains all the queries that the bot can do to DOREMUS.